 We highly recommend all women make an appointment to get a one-hour pre-labour back and pelvic check and treatment at around 35 weeks of pregnancy.
 At this initial appointment, we take a thorough medical history and do a physical and osteopathic examination so we can assess and assist your back, pelvic joints and associated soft tissues (muscles and fascia) to be as well organised and balanced as possible for successful labour.

-At around two weeks post-birth, we recommend you come in with your baby for a check-up.
+Then at around two weeks post-birth, we recommend you come in with your baby for a check-up.

 Research to show that Osteopathic manipulative treatment slows or halts the deterioration of back functioning in pregnancy:

-is a permanent link to Anna Kurth's Osteopathic treatment in Pregnancy research.
+This is a permanent link to Anna Kurth's Osteopathic treatment in Pregnancy research.

 INTRODUCTION TO THE TOPIC